LogoHistorical Figure MBTI

 The Standard He Would Not Relax

-The "Ushakov tactic" — the systematic targeting of enemy flagships at the outset of an engagement, to eliminate command coordination before the enemy fleet could organize its response — was a Si innovation in the most precise sense: it was derived from careful observation of how naval battles actually unfolded, from attending to the documented evidence of what had worked and what had failed, and then extracting an actionable principle.
-This is not the Ne creativity of "what if we tried something completely different"; it is the Si-Te collaboration of "what does the evidence consistently show, and how do we build a system around it."
+He inherited the tradition from commanders like Samuel Greig and internalized those standards deeply enough to improve on them.
+The "Ushakov tactic" — systematically targeting enemy flagships at the outset to collapse command coordination — was Si innovation: derived from careful observation of how battles unfold, then extracted into an actionable principle.
+Not Ne creativity ("what if we tried something different") but Si-Te rigor ("what does evidence consistently show, and how do we build a system around it").

 Command as Organized Certainty